msalibian/RBF/paper.md

 <!--Based on the results of the simulation study reported in
 @BoenteMartinezSalibian2017, w-->
-To fit the model above we use robust local linear kernel M-estimators and Tukey's bisquare loss function.
+To fit the model above we use robust local linear kernel M-estimators with a Tukey's bisquare loss function.
 These choices are set using the arguments ``degree = 1`` and ``type='Tukey'`` in the call to the function ``backf.rob``.
 <!-- $\rho$ function we use its default value ``k.t = 4.685``, which corresponds